 Mark Clavier is an American living in the U.K. where he serves as Canon Theologian of the Diocese of Swansea & Brecon, Bishop’s Chaplain, and vicar of St Mary’s Brecon.
 He is a regular contributor to BBC Radio Wales and is the Director of Convivium: an initiative to connect faith with local environments, heritage, and communities.
-His latest book is A Pilgrimage of Paradoxes: A Backpacker’s Encounters with God and Nature is a theological reflection on his many walks in Wales.
+His latest book, A Pilgrimage of Paradoxes: A Backpacker’s Encounters with God and Nature, is a theological reflection on his many walks in Wales.

 The world is God’s farm, his flourishing garden.
 We find ourselves as his workers in his fields, called to cultivate the land and the souls, minds, and bodies of ourselves and our neighbors—in this way all can be “fruitful and multiply.”